gavinhoward/bc/manuals/dc/HN.1.md

 it is recommended that those scripts be changed to redirect **stderr** to **/dev/null**.

+# STREAMS

+dc(1) reads **stdin** and regular files only.
+If provided with the name of a pipe made by mkfifo(1) or equivalent, or some other stream-like file, its behavior is undefined.

+The typical behavior may be that dc(1) will think that the file is empty and does nothing.
+This is because it checks the size of the file first.
+However, do not expect this behavior.

+If reading from a pipe is necessary, redirect it into **stdin**, like so:

+    $ tail -f /path/to/pipe | dc

+The same technique can be used to direct output from a socket to dc(1):

+    $ netcat localhost 80 | dc

+The same principle applies to the output; dc(1) will only output **stdout** and **stderr**, which can be redirected:

+    $ dc > /path/to/pipe
+    $ dc | netcat localhost 80

 # SYNTAX

 Each item in the input source code, either a number (see the **NUMBERS**